-This opportunity will support 3 PCOR K-Scholars for a period of two years to build capacity for the conduct of PCOR to enhance patient-centered care.
-The mission of the K-Scholars program is to prepare independent investigators to pursue careers focused on translating research evidence into practice and to evaluate the benefits and harms of different strategies and interventions on patient outcomes.
-For the two years of support, the K12 will provide up to $90,000 towards salary annually.
-Selected candidates must commit a minimum of 75% of time to research and career development.
+MISSION: The mission of the KL2 program is to prepare independent investigators to pursue careers focused on translating research evidence into practice and to evaluate the benefits and harms of different strategies and interventions on patient outcomes.

 Mentored Research Training - Multidisciplinary mentored research training is the backbone of the program and fundamental to successful career development.
 The program includes a partnership of CCTS Partner Network Institutions and their respective interdisciplinary research centers, offering a large and diverse pool of experienced Mentors